Install n2x-node Agent

 Configuration

-Once installed you can review the configuration at /etc/n2x/n2x-node.yml
+Once installed you can review the configuration at /etc/n2x/n2x-node.yml.

 Configuration Options

 For detailed information and a complete list of configuration options, refer to the n2x-node configuration reference.
-These options allow you to customize your n2x-node
+These options allow you to customize your n2x-node agent for specific needs.

 Uninstall

-agent from the system, use the following commands:
+To remove n2x-node agent from the system, use the following commands:

 sudo systemctl stop n2x-node